mccurdyc/www/content/book/2019-07-22-managers-path.md

 ask why you are doing the task.
 Could you be working "smarter" instead of working longer?
 For example, instead of every week saying yes to manually creating a report, propose automating the process.
 Even repetitive easy tasks are a waste of time.
-Sometimes it is good to "be lazy" and not put up with those sort of tasks forever.
+Sometimes it is good to "be lazy" and not put up with repetitive, manual, ["toil"](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/) tasks forever.

 ## Appendix